July 7, 2022, by Leah Sharpe

 Remember, whatever you decide to do, keep a reflective diary of what you’ve done.
 This will come in super handy when you’re updating your CV and making applications.
 It’s easy to forget about all those transferable skills you’ve built up along the way.
 For example, if you’ve been travelling, you’re bound to have enhanced your communication and relationship building skills through meeting lots of new people from different backgrounds, cultures and languages.
 Or if you’ve been working on a personal project, you’ve most likely had to use your planning and research skills to get it off the ground and maybe had to be adaptable to any hurdles along the way.

-Take a look at our Taking a year out webpage for detailed support and advice.
+Take a look at our Taking time out webpage for detailed support and advice.

 No comments yet, fill out a comment to be the first